mslleung/deepsearch/README.md

 **DeepSearch: Fast • Accurate • Configurable**

-Built with 💙 using Kotlin | Powered by Google Gemini 2.5 | Production-ready architecture
+Built with 💙 using Kotlin | Powered by Google Gemini 2.5

 </div>